 A layer of the Bluetooth LE protocol stack comprised of multiple (non real-time) network and transport protocols enabling applications to communicate with peer devices in a standard and interoperable way.

-In Zephyr and the nRF Connect SDK, a data structure for describing the hardware on the board, its configuration files, and the variant (secure or non-secure) of the build.
+In Zephyr and the nRF Connect SDK, a data structure for describing the hardware on the development kit, its configuration files, and the variant (secure or non-secure) of the build.

 A line of development composed of a sequence of commits.

 A single-frequency electromagnetic wave that can be modulated in amplitude, frequency, or phase to convey information.

 LTE-M User Equipment (UE) category with a single RX antenna, specified in 3GPP Release 13.

 Narrowband Internet of Things (NB-IoT) User Equipment (UE) category with 200 kHz UE bandwidth and a single RX antenna, specified in 3GPP Release 13.

 A method of establishing a secure session between two network nodes, using the operational credentials obtained by the nodes during their commissioning into the network.